-Areas of Higher Assessed Risk of Material Misstatement, or Significant Risks Identified in Accordance with HKSA 315 (Revised) (Ref: Para.
+Areas of Higher Assessed Risk of Material Misstatement, or Significant Risks Identified in Accordance with HKSA 315 (Revised 2019) (Ref: Para.
 9(a))

 - A19.
-HKSA 260 (Revised) requires the auditor to communicate with those charged with governance about the significant risks identified by the auditor.
-Paragraph A13 of HKSA 260 (Revised) explains that the auditor may also communicate with those charged with governance about how the auditor plans to address areas of higher assessed risks of material misstatement. - A20.
-HKSA 315 (Revised) defines a significant risk as an identified and assessed risk of material misstatement that, in the auditor's judgment, requires special audit consideration.
-Areas of significant management judgment and significant unusual transactions may often be identified as significant risks.
+HKSA 260 (Revised) requires the auditor to communicate with those charged with governance about the significant risks identified by the auditor.23 Paragraph A13 of HKSA 260 (Revised) explains that the auditor may also communicate with those charged with governance about how the auditor plans to address areas of higher assessed risks of material misstatement. - A20.
+HKSA 315 (Revised 2019) defines a significant risk as an identified risk of material misstatement for which the assessment of inherent risk is close to the upper end of the spectrum of inherent risk due to the degree to which the inherent risk factors affect the combination of the likelihood of a misstatement occurring and the magnitude of the potential misstatement should that misstatement occur.24 Areas of significant management judgment and significant unusual transactions may often be identified as significant risks.
 Significant risks are therefore often areas that require significant auditor attention.